NikDanish45/NatSysProject/README.md

 ***Questions:***

-1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)*** The busybox is lightweight since its single executable that combine many common Unix or Linux command-line tools and used in small or embedded system
+1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)***
+> The busybox is lightweight since its single executable that combine many common Unix or Linux command-line tools and used in small or embedded system.

-The --name switch in Docker used to assign specific name to a container and easy to referece and manage
+> The --name switch in Docker used to assign specific name to a container and easy to referece and manage
 2. Explore the network using the command ```docker network ls```, show the output of your terminal. ***(1 mark)***
 ```
 @NikDanish45 ➜ /workspaces/NatSysProject (main) $ docker network ls